 “Occupational hygiene is a constantly changing and challenging profession, and is an integral and important aspect of modern progressive business practice.” – Australian Institute of Occupational Hygienists

-For example, as pharmaceuticals advance, new substances are experienced and must be examined to determine best practices for risk control; so must emerging technologies such as nanotechnology and biotechnology.
-In addition to risks encountered due to innovation, Industrial Hygienists must also consider the workplace risks caused by social change: higher workloads, outsourcing, temporary contracts, and demographics.
+For example, as pharmaceuticals advance, new substances must be examined to determine risk control.
+Additionally, industrial hygienists must consider workplace risks caused by social change: higher workloads, outsourcing, temporary contracts, and demographics.

 What’s the difference between Industrial Hygiene and Occupational Safety?

 These two different sets of practices are strongly connected.
 However, they have their differences.

 Industrial Hygiene identifies hazards and evaluates risk with scientific methodology.
 Furthermore, more than 40% of OSHA compliance officers are industrial hygienists inspecting workplaces and developing OSHA standards.